Shopify/sewing-kit-next/packages/core/src/plugins/README.md

 ## Example

-Below is an example `sewing-kit.config.ts` that sets up a `sewing-kit` workspace to lint with ESLint, test with Jest, and type-check with TypeScript.
+Below is an example `loom.config.ts` that sets up a `sewing-kit` workspace to lint with ESLint, test with Jest, and type-check with TypeScript.
 It also includes a custom plugin made with `createWorkspaceTestPlugin` that taps into the `jestConfig` hook introduced by the `jest` plugin to specify a coverage directory.

 ```js
 import {createWorkspace} from '@sewing-kit/core';